Generate carbon credits based on

 Capturing and repurposing agricultural residues—such as crop stalks, husks, or manure—that would otherwise decompose or be burned in open fields.
 Techniques like composting, biochar production, or anaerobic digestion help avoid methane emissions and contribute to soil health, making them eligible for carbon credits.

-Looking to turn your waste or recycling project into verified carbon credits?
+Looking to turn emissions reductions into credits?

 POST-FINANCING OF WASTE RECYCLING INVESTMENTS THROUGH THE ISSUANCE OF CARBON CREDITS